The Murders of JFK and J.D. Tippit - Sixty Years On

 If you are really interested in what happened in Oak Cliff, you shouldn’t be looking for answers in the vast swamp of the Internet.
 No one is ever going to be able to present anything close to the truth in an on-line video, a stream-of-consciousness laden forum response, or even in this blog.

-That’s why I’m not going to bother documenting, for the umpteenth time, all the provable reasons why the conspiracy theorists are wrong about Oswald’s guilt in the Tippit shooting.
+That’s why I’m not going to bother documenting, for the umpteenth time, all the provable reasons why the conspiracy theorists are wrong about Oswald’s innocence in the Tippit shooting.
 There's plenty of proof elsewhere on this blog site.

 Instead, for starters, try spending just a little time with authoritative sources and educate yourself about what actually happened – how the JFK and Tippit shootings was initially reported, the results of the early police investigation, the forensic evidence, the eyewitness accounts, and more.